Australia's Telstra buys Pacnet, expands Asia presence cheaply

 "We're... interested for our existing customers in that move into China to see what we can do to provide a more integrated set of services," Brendon Riley, Telstra Group Executive of Global Enterprise and Services, told a teleconference.

-In August, Telstra surprised investors by saying it would buy back A$1 billion (521 million pounds) of its shares and lift dividends, partly because of a cash windfall from selling its stakes in Hong Kong mobile business CSL and directories business Sensis.
+In August, Telstra surprised investors by saying it would buy back A$1 billion ($810 million) of its shares and lift dividends, partly because of a cash windfall from selling its stakes in Hong Kong mobile business CSL and directories business Sensis.

 It said then that it still had a war chest of funds to buy companies which would help it grow in Asia.
 The Pacnet deal gives Telstra new Asian multinational companies as customers while bringing high-end data services from Australia to Asia, it said on Tuesday.